LlamzonAmazon/Minesweeper/README.md

 # Welcome to my Mineweeper game!

-This game was suprisingly easy to make given my experience with C and Qt Creator's amazing features.
+The game is basically done, with small but necessary final touches inbound.
+It was suprisingly easy to make given my experience with C and Qt Creator's amazing features.

 A lot of the juicy code is in [<code>mainwindow.cpp</code>](mainwindow.cpp), should you care to take a gander.